 The leadership team for the MIT.nano project held community meetings on December 10 and 11 to present information and hear about opportunities for engagement with the MIT community.
 The presentation is available for the MIT community.

 Office hours are most Friday mornings 9:30-11:00 in Building 16 overlooking the MIT.nano site.
 Email email@example.com to to arrange another time.

 Members of the local and campus community can subscribe to regular construction updates by sending us a subscription request.
 We'll notify you by email when a new update is posted.
 Email your questions or comments about construction activities.

 Subscribe to our newsletter

-We will send a periodic update about our progress on MIT.nano, and some summaries of what's happening in nanotechnology research at the Institute, to anyone who chooses to send us their email address.
-(You can see a copy of the first one here, the second one here, and the third one here.)
+We will send a periodic update about our progress on MIT.nano, and some summaries of what's happening in nanotechnology research at the Institute, to anyone who signs up below.
+(You can see a copy of our prior newsletters here, the second one here, and the third one here.)